Rographa/AutoBattle/README.md

       - Chance : 100%
       - Effects : Bleed (100%, 3t, 5 DMG)

+## Effects:
+Effects are used in skills and basic attacks.
+These are applied ~~(if chance roll succeeds)~~ to targets of these actions.
+Effects can be stackable, meaning that the Character may suffer its conditions more than once each turn.
+If the effect is not stackable and the Character receives an existing effect, the effect with higher duration will be kept.
+  - **Stun:** Affected Character can't perform any actions.
+Not stackable.
+  - **Disarm:** Affected Character can't attack.
+Not stackable.
+  - **Cripple:** Affected Character can't move and takes Damage per Turn.
+Not stackable.
+  - **Bleed:** Affected Character takes Damage per Turn.
+Stackable.
+  - **Silence:** Affected Character can't cast spells.
+Not stackable.

 ## Tips:
   - If a skill target type is _Area_, it means the skill will target every character **around** that point, not restricted to cardinal directions.
     - _Example_: